 Jerry Perullo is the founder of Adversarial Risk Management, a Cybersecurity Program Strategy and Governance firm enabling growing companies to quickly establish mature cybersecurity programs.
-Prior to founding Adversarial, Perullo retired as the chief information security officer of Intercontinental Exchange (NYSE:ICE) after 20 years building and leading the cybersecurity program across a global family of critical economic infrastructures including the New York Stock Exchange.
-NACD Directorship Certified®, Perullo also served on the Board of Directors of the Financial Services Information Sharing and Analysis Center (FS-ISAC) for six years, most recently as cchairman.
+Prior to founding Adversarial, Perullo retired as the Chief Information Security Officer of IntercontinentalExchange (NYSE:ICE) after 20 years building and leading the cybersecurity program across a global family of critical economic infrastructure including the New York Stock Exchange.
+NACD Directorship Certified®, Perullo also served on the Board of Directors of the Financial Services Information Sharing and Analysis Center (FS-ISAC) for 6 years, most recently as Chairman.
 Perullo also lectures at the Georgia Institute of Technology where he is a Professor of the Practice in the School of Cybersecurity and Privacy and shares his experiences with technology risk leaders via his lifeafterCISO.com podcast.

-Hassan Khayal, CIA, CRMA, CFE
+Hassan NK Khayal, CIA, CRMA, CFE

-Hassan NK Khayal is an internal audit manager based in Dubai.
+Hassan NK Khayal is an Internal Audit Manager based in Dubai.
 Hassan was featured by the Institute of Internal Auditors (IIA) as one of the top 15 under 30 global Emerging Leaders.
 Hassan holds a BBA, an MBA, and a certificate in Middle Eastern Studies.
 Hassan is also a CIA, CRMA, and a CFE.
-Hassan also holds professional certifications in robotic process automation (RPA), data analytics, Internet of Things (IoT), quality management, health and safety, environmental management, and risk management.
+Hassan also holds professional certifications in Robotic Process Automation (RPA), Data Analytics, Internet of Things (IoT), Quality Management, Health and Safety, Environmental Management, and Risk Management.

-Alan Maran, CFE
+Alan Maran

-Alan is the head of internal audit (CAE) at Chewy, Inc. He has been with the company since January 2019.
-In this role, he is responsible for overseeing the overall strategic and execution activities for the internal audit function.
-This includes performing Agile enterprise risk assessments, providing continued and timely advisory support for various activities championed by management; and assurance over appropriateness of controls on key risks identified for the organization, alignment with operations, corporate systems and IT governance, risk and compliance (GRC) across the company, continued focus on the development of the internal audit team members, with increased focus on data analytics, cybersecurity, data privacy.
-Alan is a seasoned audit executive with more than 22 years of experience in eCommerce, Fintech, Technology and Manufacturing Companies that continues to be passionate about learning.
-Prior to joining Chewy, he held progressive leadership roles starting his career at Ernst & Young, LLC, and then progressed into other various internal audit positions in multi-national, Fortune 500 organizations.
-He holds an MBA and Masters in Finance from Washington State University.
-HE also is a Certified Fraud Examiner (CFE), a Certified Blockchain Expert, and affiliate with the local chapters of the Institute of Internal Auditors.
+Alan is the Head of Internal Audit (CAE) at Chewy, Inc. He has been with the company since January 2019.
+In this role, he is responsible for overseeing the overall Strategic and Execution activities for the Internal Audit Function, including performing Agile enterprise risk assessments, providing continued and timely Advisory support for various activities championed by Management; and Assurance over appropriateness of controls on key risks identified for the organization, alignment with operations, corporate systems and IT governance, risk and compliance (GRC) across the company, continued focus on the development of the Internal Audit Team members, with increased focus on data analytics, cybersecurity, data privacy.
+Alan is a seasoned Audit executive with more than 22 years of experience in eCommerce, Fintech, Technology and Manufacturing Companies that continues to be passionate about learning.
+Prior to joining Chewy, he held progressive leadership roles starting his career at Ernst & Young, LLC, and then progressed into other various Internal Audit positions in multi-national, Fortune 500 organizations.
+He holds an MBA; and a Masters in Finance from Washington State University; is a Certified Fraud Examiner (CFE), a Certified Blockchain Expert, and affiliate with the local Chapters of the Institute of Internal Auditors.

-Srini Srinivasan
+Srini Srinivasan, PMP, CBIP

-Srini Srinivasan is the chief information security and data officer at Chewy, Inc. He has been with the company since October 2019, when Srini joined as the Head of Security, Data and Corporate Systems.
+Srini Srinivasan is the Chief Information Security and Data Officer at Chewy, Inc. He has been with the company since October 2019, when Srini joined as the Head of Security, Data and Corporate Systems.
 In this role, he is responsible for overseeing information security, management of data and analytics platforms, corporate systems and IT governance, risk and compliance (GRC) across the company.
-Srini is a seasoned technology executive with more than 25 years of experience that span eCommerce, banking & financials services, retail and marketing.
+Srini is a seasoned technology executive with more than 25 years of experience that span eCommerce, Banking & Financials Services, Retail and Marketing.
 Prior to joining Chewy, he held leadership roles at Citizens Financial Group.
-He holds a Master's in computer science from Bharathidasan University and an MBA from Bentley University.
+He holds a master's degree in Computer Science from Bharathidasan University, and an MBA from Bentley University.